 How a lot do DJI’s alleged safety vulnerabilities truly matter to public security officers?

 For many regulation enforcement businesses, the reply is: not a lot.
-At the least, that’s in response to a special report launched by Droneresponders, a non-profit group specializing in drones for public security.
+At the very least, that’s in response to a special report launched by Droneresponders, a non-profit group specializing in drones for public security.

 Droneresponders surveyed almost 300 public security professionals utilizing drones between August and September 2019 by way of a web-based questionnaire.
 And whereas greater than half of respondents stated they have been both “considerably involved” or “extraordinarily involved” about alleged safety vulnerabilities surrounding Chinese language drone know-how, greater than half of respondents additionally said that their division or company meant to buy a DJI model drone inside the subsequent yr.